ShiqiHe000/Data_structure/README.md

 **4 Implement queue by using an linked list**: Implement a queque data structure and performs
 						its operation in constant time by using a linked list .

+**5 Implement a binary tree** : Implement a binary tree and performs search and insert operations by using recursion funciton.